 [7] 3.5

-(a)(ii) Wording confusing.
+(a)(ii) We find this wording confusing.
 See under 3.2 above.
 We would again recommend: ‘ … where a sheriff is coming to a decision under section 27 of the 2011 Act’.

 (b) and (c).
-Essentially substitutes ‘any curator ad litem’ for ‘any curator ad litem appointed by the court’.
-Makes no difference at all, but we am unclear why this has been re-worded, since all curators ad litem are appointed by the court.
+The change in wording to ‘any curator ad litem’ from ‘any curator ad litem appointed by the court’ is unnecessary as all curators ad litem are appointed by the court.

 [8] 3.5A

-We are concerned about the situation where important information affecting the safety of the child comes to the knowledge of a safeguarder.
+We are concerned that the requirement for confidentiality may cause concern and confusion about the appropriate action that should be taken by a curator or safeguarder where important information affecting the safety of the child comes to the knowledge of that curator or safeguarder.
 It should be made clear that ‘confidentiality’ should not prevent this information being speedily passed on to relevant agencies, eg the police.
 The dangers of non-sharing of information were recognised by Susan O’Brien QC in her Report on the Caleb Ness case, published October 2003.
 At page 8 of this report it is said: ‘Generally, the lack of knowledge about the relevant guidance on sharing confidential information in a child protection context was a matter of concern’.
 We therefore recommend the addition of the following words at the end of r 3.5A(2)(b): ‘including the requirements of child protection’.

 [9] 3.6